oxiby/book/src/guide/traits.md

 }
 ```

-We know now that we can't use methods unless we know that the types involved implement those methods.
+We know now that we can't use methods unless the types involved implement those methods.
 We can't add two `t`s together if we don't know that they support addition.
 In Oxiby, operators are implemented as traits.
 If we specify that `t` must be `Add`, our function will work as we orignally expect: